tichzvidzayi/OpenBarTab/README.md

 # Open Bar Tab Web App (Vue and Tailwind)

 The Open Bar Tab web app is built using Vue.js to manage an open bar tab for a bar or restaurant.
-It allows users to list different types of beverages, enter quantities for each type of beverage for a "round of drinks", and Submit/Add the specified order or beverages to an open tab.
+It allows users to list different types of beverages, input quantities for each type of beverage for a "round of drinks", and Submit/Add the specified order or beverages to an open tab.

 ## Features
 - Display a list of available beverages with prices